 Potted succulents are also a big part of our indoor life – we gift them to friends and family and our teenage daughter has filled her bedroom with them!

-© 2024 Eddie Carr - Privacy Policy - Term & Conditions
+© 2025 Stepping Stones Gardens - Privacy Policy - Terms & Conditions